joshcol9232/nea-12ColcloughJ/Write-Up/Write-up.md

    f.
 Make it easy to manage the files in the vault (move to other folders in the vault, rename, etc).

    g.
-Have a secure login screen that:
+Have a secure login screen.

    ​	i.
 Ask the user to either input the key via their keyboard (no Bluetooth for that session), or connect via the app.